 Donald Tosh, only surviving script editor from the Hartnell period, spoke drily about when sci-fi can and cannot change history.
 He also confirmed once and for all – sorry, naysayers! – that his 1965 characters Katarina and Sara Kingdom, albeit short-lived, were always intended as companions.
 (Their status has long been debated.)

 They’d hoped actress Jean Marsh would continue as Sara but during the 12-part The Daleks’ Master Plan “Jean suddenly announced, ‘Can’t stay, dears.
-I've got my own show to go to.’”
+I’ve got my own show coming on.’”